-- 1) Availability of funding.
+- 1. Availability of funding.

-- 2) Balance/distribution of funds:
+- 2. Balance/distribution of funds:

-- a) Geographically
+- a.
+Geographically

-- b) By type of institutions
+- b.
+By type of institutions

-- c) By type of partners
+- c.
+By type of partners

-- d) By research areas
+- d.
+By research areas

-- e) By project types
+- e.
+By project types

-- 3) Whether this project duplicates other projects funded or considered for funding by NOAA or other federal agencies.
+3. Whether this project duplicates other projects funded or considered for funding by NOAA or other federal agencies.

-- 4) Program priorities and policy factors.
-Priorities are addressed in section I B. Program Priorities of this notice.
+4. Program priorities and policy factors.
+Refer to section 1.B.
+HAB Program Research Priorities

-- 5) Applicant's prior award performance.
+5. Applicant's prior award performance.

-- 6) Partnerships and/or participation of targeted groups. - 7) Adequacy of information necessary for NOAA to make a National Environmental Policy Act determination and draft necessary documentation before recommendations for funding are made to the grants officer.
+6. Partnerships and/or participation of targeted groups.

+7. Adequacy of information necessary for NOAA to make a NEPA determination and draft necessary documentation before recommendations for funding are made to the grants officer.